godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

     user@host:~/newgame$ godot -s sayhello.gd
     Hello!

-If no engine.cfg exists at the path, current path is assumed to be the current working directory (unless ``-path`` is specified).
+If no project.godot exists at the path, current path is assumed to be the current working directory (unless ``-path`` is specified).